-Writing effective copy is also a science, because it exists in the world of tests, trial and failure, improvement, breakthroughs, education and predictability.
+Writing copy is also a science, because it exists in the world of tests, trial and failure, improvement, breakthroughs, education, and predictability.
 Scientific advertising allows you to develop an idea, and then test that idea.
 It’s how you know if your content marketing is working.

 In bad copy, one (or both) of these elements are missing.
 In good copy, they are both abundant.

-Read on, in the next few minutes we’ll explore ten examples of good copy living (and selling) out in the wild …
+Read on, because in the next few minutes we’ll explore 10 examples of good copywriting out in the wild.

 1. Plain copy

-The most basic approach to writing effective copy is to simply introduce the product without gimmick or style.
+The most basic approach to write copy is to introduce the product without gimmick or style.
 It’s a simple presentation of the facts and benefits.

-There is no story.
-There is no conversation.
-There is no “sizzle” and no superlative claims.
+There’s no story, no conversation, no “sizzle,” and no superlative claims.

-That copy isn’t going to win any literary awards, but it will get the job done.
-It will give a prospect the information she needs to make an informed decision about the product.
+It’s the type of copy that isn’t going to win any literary awards, but if you’ve studied how to write a good sentence, you’ll be able to get the job done.
+You’ll give a prospect the information she needs to make an informed decision about the product.

 2. Storytelling copy